About the Farmers' Market

 Supports your local economy

 Our Farmers' Markets aim to support farmers and producers who are local to Chichester District Council.
 We aim to offer a diverse range of produce for the customers of the market.
-If you wish to try a stall then please to contact our Farmers Market Co-ordinator at email@example.com for an informal chat.
+If you wish to try a stall then please to contact our Events and Promotions Officer at email@example.com for an informal chat.
 We were winners of the Sussex Farmers Market of the year 2018.

-Please contact farmers market co-ordinator for fees as we have a special offer.
+Please contact the Events and Promotions Officer for fees as we have a special offer.

 Food hygiene requirements for stallholders